starfive-tech/VisionFive2/README.md

 solution is to wait and try again later (or ask someone for a copy of that source repository).

-Once the submodules are initialized, 4 modules buildroot, HiFive_U-Boot, linux and opensbi will checkout to vic_starlight branch.
+Once the submodules are initialized, 4 modules buildroot, u-boot, linux and opensbi will checkout to vic_starlight branch.
 After update submodules, run `make` or `make -jx` and the complete toolchain and fw_payload.bin.out & image.fit will be built.
 The completed build tree will consume about 14G of disk space.